Neighborhood Traffic Calming

 The 4th Street Rehabilitation Project added the principles of the Complete Streets Policy by expanding the sidewalk to incorporate bike lanes and reducing the width of the motor vehicle lanes, thereby reducing the speed at which motor vehicles travel.

-Questions, Comments, or Concerns?
-Please contact the Estes Park Public Works Department at 970-577-3587 or email firstname.lastname@example.org
+Please contact the Estes Park Public Works Department with any questions or concerns at 970-577-3587 or email firstname.lastname@example.org